kasug623/CTF/README.md

   config-import: ** ERROR ** Failed preparing proxy: Error calling StartServiceByName for net.openvpn.v3.configuration: Failed to execute program net.openvpn.v3.configuration: Permission denied
   ### Give up
   ```
+- Event Log Explorer
+This tool needs a free or purchased liscence.
+There is also a 30-days trail liscence.
+Free one has some restricted functions so when I use this tool, I want to use one with a trial liscence.
+Then I don't install Event Log Exploer permanently.

 ## Give-up Actions
 - Metasploit on OpenVPN